upidapi/NixOs/README.md

   - users defined in hosts/\${host name}/users/\${user name}
 - custom top bar made with ags

+The structure of my config was inpired by raf and jakehamilton

 ## install
 clone repo, then run install.sh